antonklava/PyBT/readme.md

     :my_behavior_trees/behavior_tree.bt

 ## Example
 This simple example first defines an actor class MyActor with some actions and conditions.
 Then a behavior tree is created.
 The root node in the tree is a priority node, which will stop only when an action/condition/node has succeeded.
-It first checks if too much time as passed, wich in the first 3 seconds has not and therefore returns Status.FAIL.
+It first checks if too much time as passed, which in the first 3 seconds has not and therefore returns Status.FAIL.
 The priority node tries the sequence node.
 The sequence node will return success if all actions/conditions/nodes in it returns success.
 This will not happen until enough_time_has_passed returns true - after 1.5 seconds.
 After this time the condition returns true and my_action is called printing "My Action was called!" until too_much_time_has_passed starts returning success - after another 1.5 seconds.

 ```python
 from pybt.behavior_tree import BehaviorTree, Status